lucasdaniellf/ToDo/README.md

 The methods on this service class notify all users connected to this API through a SignalR hub.
 Also, worth mentioning that the application uses a sqlite database that gets checked everytime a connection to the database is requested.

-For the frontend application, a simple SPA using react, which has two sections: A completed tasks section and a to be finised task section.
+For the frontend application, a simple SPA using React, which has two sections: A completed tasks section and a to be finised task section.
 The application fetches data from the API and also listen to events in the SignalR hub.
 The hub notifies whenever a ToDo is created, updated, deleted or completed, and the application fetches data and rerender the page everytime this happens.